 It was relatively easy to use and created OK curls, but they just didn't hold up all that well over time.
 For the low price, it might still represent good value..
 This won't be the last curling iron you’ll ever buy, but it works well enough until you can afford to shell out for a high end model.
 If you're on a budget, or if you only curl your hair once in a blue moon then the Revlon Perfect Heat will suffice.

-Revlon Perfect Heat review: Features
+Revlon Perfect Heat review: Design and features

 If there are small children in your home, this curling iron is probably not the best option.
 The automatic shut-off seemed rather hit and miss when we tested it.
 Sometimes it turned itself off and sometimes we found it still on, even many hours later.
 This creates a safety hazard – someone could burn themselves on the still-hot barrel, or a bit of fabric or paper could make contact with the barrel and cause a fire.
 A safer curling iron and one that performed better in our curling tests is the John Frieda.

 This hair curler has a dial rather than a digital display, which is disappointing, though not surprising, at this low price point.
 The dial was easier to read than its competitors’, but it lists levels instead of temperature, so there is no way of knowing exactly how hot the iron is.
 This matters less if you have thick hair, but for the fine-haired folks, it is nice to know the temperature so they don’t burn their hair.